CancerRxGene/gdsctools/doc/source/quickstart.rst

 * How to reproduce these analysis presented here above using the :ref:`standalone`.
 * Get more examples from IPython :ref:`notebooks`.
 * How to produce :ref:`data_packages` and learn about their contents.
+* Learn about the volcano plot and output in :ref:`results`.